cerebralatlas/i18n-flow/README.md

 The typical workflow in i18n-flow:

 1. Create a project through the admin dashboard
+2. Invite team members with appropriate roles (viewer, editor, or owner)
-2. Define languages you need to support
+3. Define languages you need to support
-3. Use the CLI to scan your source code for translation keys
+4. Use the CLI to scan your source code for translation keys
-4. Push new keys to the translation server with `i18n-flow push --scan`
+5. Push new keys to the translation server with `i18n-flow push --scan`
-5. Translate keys through the admin dashboard
+6. Translate keys through the admin dashboard
-6. Sync translations to your local project with `i18n-flow sync`
+7. Sync translations to your local project with `i18n-flow sync`
-7. Update translations as needed
+8. Update translations as needed

 ## 📜 Contributing